aspithost/FakeInternetMovieDatabase/README.md

 I wanted to include a tool where users could add some of their favorite shows to a global state, which I would save in localStorage/cookies.
 I did not consider it a core feature, so I had to scrap it due to time constraints.

 ### Skeleton Loading
-Would've been a fancy addition.
+Skeleton loading would've been a fancy addition.
 Scrapped due to time constraints.